320/Asian Studies 320/Phil. 335/Rel. 320. Introduction to Buddhism. Buddhist Studies 220 or equivalent. (3). (HU).

 201. Second-Year Chinese.
 Chinese 102 or equivalent.
 (5).
 (FL).

 This course is a continuation of work begun in Chinese 101-102.
-Students electing the course should have mastered the spoken language material presented in DeFrancis' Beginning Chinese or a similar introductory text and should be able to recognize and write about 400 characters and 1200 combinations.
+Students electing the course should have mastered the spoken language material presented in DeFrancis' BEGINNING CHINESE or a similar introductory text and should be able to recognize and write about 400 characters and 1200 combinations.
 The primary goal of the course is achievement of a basic level of reading competence within a vocabulary of 800 characters and accompanying combinations.
 A closely integrated secondary goal is continued improvement of aural understanding and speaking competence.
 These goals are approached through classroom drill and recitation, out-of-class exercises, and work in the language laboratory.
 Daily class attendance is required.
-Students are graded on the basis of daily classroom performance, periodic quizzes and tests, homework assignments, and a final exam.
-The texts, both by DeFrancis, are Intermediate Chinese Reader, Parts I and II, and Intermediate Chinese.
-(Ma)
+Students are graded on the basis of daily classroom performance, periodic quizzes and tests, and homework assignments.
+The text is CHINESE LINGUISTICS PROJECT, Princeton, INTERMEDIATE CHINESE.
+(Liang)

 405. Third-Year Chinese.
 Chinese 202 or 362.
 (5).
 (Excl).

 This is a course for specialists, requiring knowledge of modern Chinese at least through the Second Year level.
-Using Shadick's A First Course in Literary Chinese as a text, supplemented with locally prepared handouts, we treat selectively the styles of Chinese (poetry as well as prose) that were written in traditional times, from the Chou classical age into the Ch'ing dynasty.
+Using Shadick's A FIRST COURSE IN LITERARY CHINESE as a text, supplemented with locally prepared handouts, we treat selectively the styles of Chinese (poetry as well as prose) that were written in traditional times, from the Chou classical age into the Ch'ing dynasty.
 Classes are in small recitation groups, requiring steady application measured in weekly tests and regular hand-in exercises, and a two-hour final exam.
 Emphasis is always given understanding, and rendering clearly into English.
 The course is the first half of a two-term sequence that is prerequisite to more advanced Chinese courses.
-(Crump)

 See Philosophy 468.
 (Munro)